8 Fall Weekend Trips To Take With Kids

-Here is a list of seven towns on the East Coast where locals have told us they have ample foliage and other fall happenings to keep the kids busy while you admire the changing fall colors.
+Here is a list of seven towns in New England and the Mid-Atlantic with ample opportunities leaf-peaping and plenty of other fall happenings to keep the kids having fun while you admire the changing fall colors.
 My favorite New England foliage are the maple leaves.

 Mapping It out

 The Smoky Mountains folks provide a foliage map to track how the changing leaves are progressing around the country.

 Check out New York’s weekly foliage report by I Love NY, within reports from 65 foliage experts.

-Get fall foliage updates and suggested driving roots from Connecticut’s DEEP.
+Get foliage updates and suggested driving roots from Connecticut’s DEEP.

 New England Today offers a live New England foliage map.

 And Weather.com offers nationwide foliage updates.